- Developers

 We need a way to visualize these concepts and relationships to make them easy and intuitive.
 This is especially true of non-English speakers.

-There are a few options for creating web charts.
+There are a few options for creating web charts, but not all charts are created equal.

-There are some free to use online chart creators such as Online Chart Tool and Live Editor.
+There are some free to use online chart creators such as Chartle and Live Editor.
 Some of these are free, some paid.
 They allow you to quickly snap up a line or bar chart with a few clicks.

 These will look OK but probably won’t look too persuasive.